The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 This form is to ensure that you have no prior conditions that could make completing this merit badge dangerous for your health.
 In the meantime, complete the first section.
 Here, we’ll be talking about why physical exams are important, as well as some habits that you can adopt for better health.

 Before we jump into the requirements, I’d like to briefly review why physical fitness is so important.
-Watch the short video (3:09) below to learn about the many benefits of exercise.
-This is the big ‘why‘ behind personal fitness, and will help you tremendously in earning this badge! 🙂
+Your body is the one thing that’s with you for your entire life, and taking care of it now will pay off for decades.
+Here’s a short video (3:09) on the many benefits of exercise.
+This is the big ‘why‘ behind personal fitness, and will help you tremendously in earning this badge! ๐Ÿ™‚

 1a I) Why physical exams are important